fioprotocol/fio.relic/docs/deployment.md

 2) FIO.Chronicle
 3) PostgreSQL RDMS

 Each component of the FIO.Relic ecosystem has configuration parameters for history data processing.
-For instance, a FIO Nodeos history node will process and provide history via the state history plugins, FIO.Chronicle will pull data from the API plugin, process it and, via its connection to PostgreSQL, persist it.
+For instance, a FIO Nodeos history node will process and provide history via the state history plugin, FIO.Chronicle will query state history (via the state history api), process it, then persist transformed data into its PostgreSQL database.

-The following table specifically outlines the default connection parameters, however, for a production configuration please use this table as a template for the actual target environment.
+The following table describes default connection parameters, however, for a production configuration please use this table as a template for the actual target environment.

 | Application | Parameter | Default Value | Target Env Value | Purpose |
 |-|-|-|-|-|